VPN Client command line

-TheGreenBow IPSec VPN Client can import a specific VPN configuration file using the command line options:
+TheGreenBow VPN Client can import a specific VPN configuration file using the command line option:

-- /import: may be used whether the IPSec VPN Client is running or not.
-When the IPSec VPN Client is already
+- /import: may be used whether the VPN Client is running or not.
+When the VPN Client is already

 running, it imports dynamically the new VPN configuration and automatically applies it (i.e. restarts

 the IKE service).
 If the VPN Client is not running, it is launched with the new VPN configuration.